alissa-huskey/python-class/docs/practices/testing/pytest-tests.md

 Part 1: Writing tests
 ---------------------

-In this section we'll discuss how to write tests to be run with Pytest.
+In this section we'll discuss how to write tests for Pytest.

 ### Part 1.1: Hello World

-Pytest expects our tests to be located in files whose names begin with `test_` or end with `_test.py`.
+Pytest expects tests to be located in files whose names begin with `test_` or end with `_test.py`.

 Individual tests are written in functions that begins with `test_` and contain one or more `assert` statements which determine if it passes or fails.

-Say you have a file named `test_hello_world.py` that contains the single test function `test_truth()`.
-This test in turn contains a single assert statement which will always pass.
+Here's a simple example test that will always pass.

 ```{code-block} python
 :linenos: